probmods/dippl/chapters/03-enumeration.md

 A program can automatically be transformed into continuation-passing style.
 Let's look at what a naive transformation looks like for function expressions, function application, and constants.

-Note: in the following examples, `CpsTransform` is to be read as a macro that transforms source code, not as an object-level function.
+Note: In the following examples, `CpsTransform` is to be read as a macro that transforms source code, not as an object-level function.

 Function expressions take an additional argument, the continuation `k`: